zero-to-mastery/resources/AlgorithmsDataStructures.md

 - [Graph Algorithms for Data Science](https://www.manning.com/books/graph-algorithms-for-data-science) This book explores the most important algorithms and techniques for graphs in data science, with practical examples and concrete advice on implementation and deployment.

+- [A Common-Sense Guide to Data Structures and Algorithms](https://www.amazon.com/Common-Sense-Guide-Structures-Algorithms-Second-dp-1680507222/dp/1680507222/ref=dp_ob_title_bk) One of the most beginner friendly books on the subject.
+It discusses the basics of data structures and algorithms.

 ## Courses

 - [Master the Coding Interview: Big Tech (FAANG) Interviews](https://academy.zerotomastery.io/p/master-the-coding-interview-faang-interview-prep) Course by Andrei and his team.